Haute-Loire: tourism and sightseeing

 The region to the east of Le Puy-en-Velay is rich in traditional villages that are worth exploring such as Bigorre, Chaudeyrolles, Les Estables and Saint-Julien-Chapteuil with a notable roman style church.

-Map of Haute-Loire and places to visit
+Map of places to visit near Haute-Loire

 See more places, tourist attractions and local markets at visiting Haute-Loire